 Use the free printable sheet in our Life at the Pond rhythm game pack to talk about the different sounds and actions that all these different creatures make.
-Then develop these ideas further into an excellent rhythm activity that encourages imaginative movement, note recognition and listening all combined in this fun game.
+You can then develop these ideas further into an excellent rhythm activity that encourages imaginative movement, note recognition and listening skills.

 How to Play the Life at the Pond Rhythm Game